 The EIC has closely studied the service levels and costs written into the County's police contract with Mt.
 Kisco.
-Of particular interest was the “Schedule A” (see page 20 of PDF) which sets forth very specific, measureable service level requirements including dedicated, around-the-clock village patrols (which Edgemont does not currently enjoy as an unincorporated neighborhood of Greenburgh).
+Of particular interest was the “Schedule A” (see page 20 of PDF) which sets forth very specific, measurable service level requirements including dedicated, around-the-clock village patrols (which Edgemont does not currently enjoy as an unincorporated neighborhood of Greenburgh).

 How would the Village of Edgemont document its police arrangement if it were to contract with another government?